 Still seeing hope in the steep hill and high rainfall country, Kim and his father purchased the property.
 For twenty years Bob worked on the farm while Kim continued to contract shearing and fencing to pay off the mortgage.
 Together they slowly cleaned up the property – fixing fences, clearing gorse and finally getting a proper burn through the land.

-Kim and his parents still run the 1300 ha farm together along with Kim’s wife, Janette whose involvement is with the paperwork side of things.
-They currently run about 2200 Perendale ewes, 400 hoggets and 50 lambs in their 5000 stock units.
+Kim and his parents still run the 1300 ha farm together along with Kim’s wife, Janette.
+They currently run about 2000 Perendale ewes and 700 hoggets in their 5000 stock units.

 Primary Wool Co-operative